 Fine art print, mounted in shadow frame, limited edition;

-> Blosme (2020) touches upon an ever changing sensual landscape with the use of manual slide projectors.
-It’s a search for an open field, an unknown place to grasp with our imaginative hands.
+> Blosme (2020) examines an ever-changing sensual landscape through the use of manual slide projectors.
+It is a search for an open field — an unknown place we attempt to grasp with our imaginative hands.

 Blosme was on display at Anzenberger Gallery Vienna AT and Gallery Andrea Jünger Vienna AT.